Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Experiment

-\textit{WebQuestionsSP-tiny} is a relatively small dataset for training but relies on a large-scale KG (Freebase) whose entities' count is greater than 10 million.
-Table~\ref{comparison_sota_wbq} presents the evaluation results on the \textit{WebQuestionsSP-tiny} test set, from which we can observe that our KGQA system still performs better that its other state-of-the-art counterparts, \textbf{EmbedKGQA} (has 3.8\% lower hists-at-one than our model) and \textbf{PullNet} (has 2.3\% lower hists-at-one than our model).
+\textit{WebQuestionsSP-tiny} \cite{pmlrv162das22a,he2021stu-teaQA,apoorv2020embedKGQA} is a relatively small dataset for training but relies on a large-scale KG (Freebase) whose entities' count is greater than 10 million.
+Table~\ref{comparison_sota_wbq} presents the evaluation results on the \textit{WebQuestionsSP-tiny} validation dataset, from which we can observe that our KGQA system still performs better that other state-of-the-art counterparts, \textbf{EmbedKGQA} (has 3.8\% lower hists-at-one than our model) and \textbf{PullNet} (has 2.3\% lower hists-at-one than our model).

 Specifically, the last row shows that our full model achieves accuracy of up to 70.4\% $hit@1$, which improves a large margin to other prior models.
 A possible explanation is that the filtering model equips the extra relational chain module with better reasoning perception, leveraging KG and question implicit features more efficiently, and emphasizing the order of relational triples selection to help our model make a correct decision.
-Even in large-scale KG along with a small training dataset situations like \textit{WebQuestionsSP-tiny}, our Rce-KGQA system can still be robust and helpful for handling realistic QA applications.
+Even in large-scale KGs along with small training dataset situations like \textit{WebQuestionsSP-tiny}, our \textit{Rce-KGQA} solution can still be robust and helpful for handling realistic QA applications.

+\textit{Complex-WebQSP} \cite{he2021stu-teaQA} is a derivative KGQA dataset edition which is generated from \textit{WebQuestionsSP-tiny} by extending the question entities or adding constraints to answers.
+As its name indicates, most of the questions this dataset included require up to 4-hops of relational chain reasoning from the topic entity to the corresponding answers.